William Buckland: Known eccentricities

 Buckland preferred to do his field palaeontology and geological work wearing an academic gown.
 His lectures were notable for their dramatic delivery.
 When he lectured indoors he would bring his presentations to life by imitating the movements of the dinosaurs under discussion.
 Buckland's passion for scientific observation and experiment extended to his home, where he had a table inlaid with dinosaur coprolites.
 The original table top is exhibited at the Lyme Regis Museum.

-Not only was William Buckland's home filled with specimens – animal as well as mineral, live as well as dead – but he claimed to have eaten his way through the animal kingdom.
+Not only was William Buckland's home filled with specimens – animal as well as mineral, live as well as dead – but he claimed that he wanted to eat at least one individual of all animal species.
 Reportedly according to an anecdote recounted by Augustus Hare, the most distasteful animals Buckland consumed were in his opinion mole and bluebottle fly.
-Ostrich, hedgehogs, mice, frogs and snails, were among other animals reportedly served to guests.
-Buckland was followed in this hobby by his son Frank.
+Ostrich, hedgehogs, tortoises, rats, frogs and snails were among animals reportedly served to guests, with Buckland also having been reported as consuming alligators, young dogs, and mice.
+He was followed in this hobby by his son Frank.

-One story recounted by Peter Lund Simmonds in 1859 reports that Buckland served soup to his guests before claiming that it was an alligator that he had dissected earlier that day, to the guests significant discomfort.
+One story recounted by Peter Lund Simmonds in 1859 reports that Buckland served soup to his guests before claiming that it was an alligator that he had dissected earlier that day, to the guests significant shock and discomfort.
 When asked if he had really served an alligator, he reportedly responded "as good a calf's head as ever wore a coronet".
+Another account suggests that Buckland served his guests pickled horse tongue at a luncheon without initially telling them what they were eating.

-According to one story, Buckland consumed, perhaps unintentionally, a portion of the mummified heart of the French King Louis XIV during a dinner at Nuneham House, though the veracity of this particular story has been questioned.
+According to a widely repeated story, Buckland consumed, maybe accidentally, a portion of the mummified heart of the French King Louis XIV during a dinner at Nuneham House, though the veracity of this particular story has been questioned.
 The Louis XIV heart story goes back at least as far as an 1863 book by Nathaniel Hawthorne.

 Charles Darwin criticised Buckland for his behaviour in his autobiography, saying that "Buckland, who though very good-humoured and good-natured, seemed to me a vulgar and almost coarse man.
 He was incited more by a craving for notoriety, which sometimes made him act like a buffoon, than by a love of science."